Skip to main content

 React.render(, content);

-First you need to convert the ES6 code to ES5 code by running babel src/to/app.es6 --out-file src/app.js and run it through the React JSX tool: jsx src/ build/.
-The build folder will then contain your .js file that you can include in your HTML file:
+First, convert ES6 to ES5: babel src/to/app.es6 --out-file src/app.js.
+Then run it through React’s JSX tool: jsx src/ build/.
+The build folder will contain your .js file, ready to include in HTML:

 <div id="content"></div>